hongkiulam/nekostorm/README.md

 You can download Nekostorm [here](https://github.com/hongkiulam/nekostorm/releases), find the desired release and download the binary files or source code from the Assets section.

+> Please note that currently this app is unsigned, thus you may run into issues when trying to install on Mac or Windows.
+Continuing with the installation should be done at the user's sole risk.

-> All anime available through Nekostorm are hosted on servers and databases externally, they are pulled in via external APIs and scrapers i.e. AnimeTosho, Nyaa.net and Nyaa.si.
-Any content downloaded with this app is the sole responsibility of the user, the developer makes no liabilities for infringements commited by a 3rd party.
+> All content available through Nekostorm are hosted on servers and databases externally, they are pulled in via external APIs and scrapers i.e. AnimeTosho, Nyaa.net and Nyaa.si.
+Any content downloaded/ watched with this app is the sole responsibility of the user, the developer makes no liabilities for infringements committed by a 3rd party.

 #### Development